Salling Group: Relaunch of BR toy store chain

 On January 17, 2019, Salling Group announced the acquisition of some parts of Top-Toy, the bankrupt company behind the toy chains BR and Toys "R" Us in Denmark.
 The agreement included Top-Toy's entire Danish inventory and the rights to the BR name and brands for a future 25 new stores.
 Salling Group's CEO, Per Bank, called the deal a "strategically important agreement" that would ensure that Danes could still buy toys in physical stores across the country.
 However, no decision was made regarding the long-term future of the BR brand.
 The acquisition did not include Top-Toy's stores or employees, but Salling Group did have 1,500 open positions.
 Of those, approximately 1,000 were in Denmark, and 60% of those were aimed at young people under 18 or were student positions.

 Purchase of Rimi Baltic

 Swedish group ICA Gruppen and Salling Group have agreed on a sale price of retailer Rimi Baltic of 1.3 billion euros, excluding debts, company representatives told the media on March 5, 2025.
 The European Commission approved the deal on 5 May 2025, with transfer expected to be completed by June 2025.
-Transaction completed in June 2, 2025.
+Transaction completed on June 2, 2025.